-The Ramah wastewater treatment plant is located inside the watershed of Big Sandy Creek, and it is located adjacent to an unnamed non-perennial stream that flows into Big Sandy creek and is part of the 100-year flood plain.
+The Ramah wastewater treatment plant is located inside the Ramah Drainage Basin which is part of the watershed of Big Sandy Creek, and it is located adjacent to an unnamed non-perennial stream that flows into Big Sandy creek and is part of the 100-year flood plain.
 There are no portions of the proposed wastewater treatment plant that are inside the flood plain.